 The current version of the Pledge of Allegiance reads: “I pledge allegiance to the flag of the United States of America, and to the republic for which it stands, one nation under God, indivisible, with liberty and justice for all.”

-The Controversies Of The Pledge Of Allegiance Has Been Mired In Controversy
+Why The History Of The Pledge Of Allegiance Has Been Mired In Controversy

 Various controversies have surrounded the Pledge of Allegiance over the decades.
 For example, as The Washington Post reported, “the origins of the pledge” can be traced back to “expansionist” American ideals.